Are your Instagram hashtags not working? Top reasons and how to Fix it?

 You can also integrate them with your contests and giveaways.
 When you ask your followers to make content around your products, ask them to use your hashtags as well!
 This may attract more hashtag followers and also increases your brand authority.

-Basically, make an effort to entice your followers to follow your branded hashtag along with using it on their profiles.
-Holding contests and awarding them for the same are great ways of doing this.
+Basically, make an effort to entice your followers to follow your branded hashtag and use it on their profiles.
+Holding contests and awarding them for this are great ways of doing this.
 This will simply help increase the searchability of your branded hashtag.

 After you have posted your picture and caption, utilize the first comment of the post for discoverable hashtags.
 This will make your caption look neat and not spammy.
 Or use single word captions.
 A lot of profiles have started doing this of late, and Instagram claims that it doesn’t affect the reach of your hashtags at all.